-The City of Worcester Division of Public Health and the Department of Inspectional Services have coordinated with the Central Massachusetts Mosquito Control Project (CMMCP) to spray four designated areas of concern on Tuesday, August 28 after sunset, up until midnight.
+The City of Worcester Division of Public Health and the Department of Inspectional Services have coordinated with the Central Massachusetts Mosquito Control Project (CMMCP) to spray a designated area of concern on Tuesday, August 7after sunset, up until midnight.

 Residents within this area should follow these spray precautions:

 - Please close street-facing windows and keep pets inside between sunset and midnight if possible to allow a more thorough application.
 This type of pesticide is similar to ones used for flea and tick control.

 - Remain inside during the application and for 15-20 minutes afterwards.

 - Accidental exposure is not expected to cause any health concerns in most people.

 - No precautions are needed the day after the application as all residues will have evaporated.